history-lab/archiving-digital-records/2024/07-codespace-setup.md

 ---
 # Creating your codespace
 1. Point your browser at https://github.com/codespaces
-2. In *Explore quick start templates* press the "Use this template" button for the *Blank* template
+2. In *Explore quick start templates*, press the "Use this template" button for the *Blank* template
 3. A new browser tab will open with a new codespace
 4. Chose an editor color theme of your liking
 ---